ttsukagoshi/sheetsL/README.md

 ## How to Use

-Details of the add-on is described in the [app's web page](https://www.scriptable-assets.page/add-ons/sheetsl/).
+Install the add-on from the [Google Workspace Marketplace](https://workspace.google.com/marketplace/app/sheetsl/1006481107276).
+For details, see the [add-on's web page](https://www.scriptable-assets.page/add-ons/sheetsl/).

 ## Terms and Conditions